-Upon entering the industry, it was quickly apparent that Kanye West had a knack for producing, but few knew that the Chicago native would change hip-hop as a whole.
+Upon entering the industry, it was quickly apparent that Kanye West had a knack for producing, but few knew that the Chicago native would change hip hop as a whole.
 However, after much initial opposition to the idea of releasing his own album, West proved that he had a unique style that could be successful both in the studio and the stage.
-After several years of double-headliners, West is going on his first solo tour in five years.
+After several years of double-headliners, West most recently went on his first solo tour in five years.
 View the schedule below for upcoming dates and opportunities to get Kanye West tickets.

 |First Album:||The College Dropout (2004)|

 Kanye Omari West was born on June 8, 1977, in Atlanta, Georgia.
 He became interested in music as a child, when he began writing, rhyming, and making beats.
 When he turned 20, West co-produced tracks for Harlem World and the Mad Rapper.
 Before becoming a recording artist, West was better known in hip hop circles for his production prowess.
 His skill at beatmaking earned him the attention of Roc-a-Fella Records, where he collaborated with artists such as Talib Kweli, Common, Alicia Keys, Janet Jackson, and John Legend.